Bill Sudakis: New York Yankees

 The Yankees platooned Sudakis at DH with left-handed hitter Ron Blomberg and used him as backup for Chris Chambliss at first base; he also appeared at third on occasion and made one appearance behind the plate.
 Following a 10–0 victory over the Cleveland Indians on September 29, the Yankees' flight to Milwaukee for a two-game set against the Brewers to end the season was delayed three hours.
 Upon arrival at the Pfister Towers Hotel in Milwaukee, Sudakis and back up catcher Rick Dempsey got into a fight in the hotel lobby.
 The fight was broken up by fellow catcher Thurman Munson, among others.
 Dave Pagan, Walt Williams and All-Star Bobby Murcer were all injured in the altercation, and Sudakis did not appear in either of the final two games of the season.

+California Angels and Cleveland Indians

-He was dealt from the Yankees to the California Angels for Skip Lockwood at the Winter Meetings on December 3, 1974.
+The Yankees traded Sudakis to the California Angels for Skip Lockwood at the Winter Meetings on December 3, 1974.

-1975 season

 Sudakis appeared in thirty games for the Angels, batting just .121 with one home run before he was released in late June.
 He immediately signed with the Indians, but fared only slightly better.
 In 1976, he played for the Omaha Royals of the American Association in the Kansas City Royals system, but could not make it back to the major leagues.